 Tips for speaking to your CEO, EVP or COO:

-- Manage your fear and insecurities– the most basic confidence tips apply here as they do in any situation: Stand up straight, smile, listen, think before you talk and most importantly stop worrying about how you are coming across while you are in a conversation.
+The most basic confidence tips apply here as they do in any situation: Stand up straight, smile, listen, think before you talk and most importantly stop worrying about how you are coming across while you are in a conversation.
 No conversation is life threatening.
 Just relax and do your best.

-- Stop faking it– there is no point trying to be something or somebody you are not.
+There is no point trying to be something or somebody you are not.
 Chances are the CEO, President of the Board etc. got there because they have some experience in the world and they will see right through any attempt to “manufacture a different personality.
 “And, if you are working on #1 above keep in mind that trying to fake who you are only adds to your fear and insecurities.
 Try to be your authentic, professional self.

-- Stop complaining-witnessing people who use the impromptu meeting or interaction with the CEO to whine about the company or industry is just painful.
+Witnessing people who use the impromptu meeting or interaction with the CEO to whine about the company or industry is just painful.
 Instead use the opportunity to listen, tell her about an idea or result you are excited about or provide a solution.
 The way you handle this can either increase your chances of being heard in the future or create a negative association with the very site of you.
 Your call.

-- Ask great questions– this is really the secret to any relationship—personal or business.
+This is really the secret to any relationship—personal or business.
 Ask people really good, relevant questions and then listen intently to their answers.
 Magic.